rcove/aws-tgw-r8040/README.md

 # AWS CloudGuard IaaS Transit Gateway Demonstration

-Terraform scripts for transit gateway demonstration of CloudGuard in AWS Builds the complete environment with web and application servers, northbound and southbound e-w hubs
+Terraform scripts for transit gateway demonstration of CloudGuard in AWS \
+Builds the complete environment with web and application servers, northbound and southbound e-w hubs \
+Based on R80.40, go to https://github.com/rcove/TGW for the older version tested with R80.30

 ---------------------------------------------------------------
 One time preparation of the AWS account